Evolution & Extinction /

 Susan M. Kidwell and Karl W. Flessa: THE QUALITY OF THE FOSSIL RECORD: Populations, Species, and Communities.- Annu.
 Rev. Earth Planet.
 Sci.
 1996 24: 433-464.
 Full Online Access via Annual Reviews, Go to Annual Reviews Search Page (Biomedical Sciences), Search for "Kidwell" (Field Author, Last Name).

 M. Kowalewski and R.K.
 Bambach (2008): The limits of paleontological resolution.
 In PDF, High-resolution approaches in stratigraphic paleontology.
+This expired link is available through the Internet Archive´s Wayback Machine.

 J. Laurie et al. (2009): Living Australia (in PDF).
 Earth history in Australia.